rstudio/connections/cran-comments.md

 ## New submission

-- Resubmitting after fixing problematic URLs.
+- Resubmitting after addressing the recommended changes from CRAN

 - This submission attempts to restore the 'connections' package to CRAN.
 The code, tests, and repository have been updated.
 The original maintainer has been